-We recently held our first Tax Savvy Forum of the year in Tampa, Florida, where SSN Advisors learned how strategic tax planning complements the broader retirement planning process.
+We recently held our first Tax Savvy Forum of the year in Tampa, Florida, where SSN Financial Professionals learned how strategic tax planning complements the broader retirement planning process.

 SSN’s Practice Development Specialist Corey Keltner kicked off the event by discussing:

-- Why most client cash flows change over time and how advisors can diversify across account types based on those changes;
+- Why most client cash flows change over time and how financial professionals can diversify across account types based on those changes;

 - Why clients in their 50’s often get a short but significant opportunity to build tax-diversified portfolios;

 - How the middle-income clients can exacerbate the ‘retirement tax bomb’ through traditional IRA, Social Security and capital gains distributions;

 - And ways to contribute and convert assets away from tax-deferred accounts to avoid a higher tax burden in the future.